**Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

 1. Expert editing and post-production services

-2. Talented yet affordable actors (picture emerging stars from San Diego)
+2. Talented yet affordable actors (imagine emerging stars from San Diego)

-3. Masterful use of stock footage to enrich content without breaking the bank
+3. Strategic use of stock footage to enrich content without breaking the bank

-“Budget-conscious ads often overdeliver—like showing up in San Diego sans sunscreen and still enjoying a sunburn-free day,” quips Liam Patel, a creative director lauded for new ad campaigns.
+“Budget-conscious ads often overdeliver—like showing up in San Diego sans sunscreen and still enjoying a sunburn-free day,” quips Liam Patel, a creative director lauded for groundbreaking ad campaigns.

 The Frugal Creator: Mastering Innovation with Minimal Resources

-Startups and small enterprises don’t need complete pockets to exploit creativity.
-With budgets under $10,000, these businesses can make appropriate ads by employing:
+Startups and small enterprises don’t need deep pockets to harness creativity.
+With budgets under $10,000, these businesses can craft engaging ads by employing:

 • User-generated content to build authenticity